Multi-voice staves

 "Edit>Mult-voice

-staff>Unmerge" and splits a multi-voice staff into several staves.
+staff>Unmerge" and splits a multi-voice staff

 In the multi-voice staff margin, you can see a